 Who will we share your personal information with?

 We may engage the services of commercial companies to store and manage your information on our behalf.
-Where we have these arrangements, there is always a contract, memorandum of understanding or an information sharing agreement in place to ensure that the requirements of the GDPR on handling personal data are met.
+Where we have these arrangements, there is always a contract, memorandum of understanding or an information sharing agreement in place to ensure that the legal requirements for handling personal data are met.
 We may share your personal information with third parties that are commissioned to train our staff or volunteers.

 Sometimes, it is in line with our legal duties and in the interest of public safety to share information with other organisations such as the police, the NHS or social services.
+The Home Office may require some of the data that we hold to undertake statistical analysis that informs government policies.
 We may also share your personal information when there is a justifiable public safety and security reason.
 Examples are:

 How can you access the information we hold about you?

-You have the right to request all the information we hold about you when we receive a request from you in writing.
-We would normally give you access to everything we have recorded about you.
+You have the right to request all the information we hold about you.
+We would normally give you access to the data we have recorded about you.
 This applies to paper and electronic records.
 However, we will not share any parts of your details which contain:

 - Confidential information about other people or